qianhuiwei/MyReads/README.md

+# MyReads
+This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+It also allows you to search books to add to your book shelf.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).